tsaikiran530/WeatherReport/README.md

 These samples use the Gradle build system.

 First download the samples by cloning this repository or downloading an archived snapshot.
-(See the options at the top of the page.)

-In Android Studio, use the "Import non-Android Studio project" or "Import Project" option.
+In Android Studio, use the "Import Android Studio project" or "Import Project" option.
 Next select one of the sample directories that you downloaded from this repository.
 If prompted for a gradle configuration accept the default settings.

 Run a sample